Windows 11 passkeys

-Create Passkeys on Windows 11
+Create and save passkey on Windows 11

-To create a Passkey for a web service (or app) on Windows 11, use these steps:
+To create a passkey for a web service (or app) on Windows 11, use these steps:

 1. Open Microsoft Edge (or Google Chrome).